Table of Contents

 For the biscuits

-• When the mixture begins to hold together and is very shaggy, pour onto a floured surface.
+• When the mixture begins to hold together and is very shaggy, pour it onto a floured surface.
 Knead together until a dough is formed.
-Then press into a large rectangle.
+Then press into a 7×10-inch rectangle about ½ inch thick.
+Fold into thirds, then press into a 5×7-inch rectangle about 1 inch thick.

-• Cut into 8 biscuits and place on a parchment-lined baking sheet.
-Brush the tops with cream and sprinkle with sugar.
+• Cut dough into 8 biscuits and arrange 1 ½ inches apart on a parchment-lined baking sheet.
+Brush with heavy cream and sprinkle with coarse sugar.

-• To serve, cut a biscuit in half and spoon the macerated fruit on the bottom half.
+• To serve, slice a biscuit in half and spoon the fruit on the bottom half.
 Place biscuit on top and dollop with whipped cream.

 Nutrition